Ready Mades, Archpoints

 The Museum is low rise, a total of 7 meters height and blends into the landscape.
 It consists of the following spatial enclosures: the info point housed within the old building, the coffee-restaurant, the shop, the exhibition space and finally the library and the offices of the department of antiquities to be build in the second stage.
 All the above spaces are covered by the bioclimatic translucent canopy and are linked by a sequence of gardens.
 These gardens are named after important myths of the Cypriot ancient history and renowned Cypriot archeologists.
 The most prominent central one –the garden of Aphrodite – is a tribute to the classical period of Cypriot history.
 Next to it towards the west the visitor can find the kids open air museum and the library garden.
 This central open space of commons is going to act like a social hub bringing together visitors and citizens of Nicosia with the cultural services it will offer, the high-quality catering services (restaurants, cafeterias) and retail sales (museum shops).
 It will also act as an open entrance hall for the exhibition spaces, permanent and periodical.
-Through this space the visitor can enter the conference room that is located on the basement, using a ramp that starts of near the restaurant- cafeteria.
-This ramp forms a boundary between the central garden space and the library that is partly revealing its presence by a wall of books.
 The gardens housing plants of the Cyprus countryside are going to stress the importance of the islands landscape in the formation of its history.

 The main exhibition space is characterized by the presence of cocoon structures that house exhibitions and offer a gaze to the sky and a dig to the storage rooms of the museum.
 These are inspired by the Neolithic settlements of Cypriot history and offer a variety of typology in relation to size, section and shape and flexibility for the display of the artifacts.
 In parallel their double skin controls light and allow for physical ventilation, thus playing an important bioclimatic role for the control of the exhibition space inner environment.
 The entrance hall of the exhibition spaces gives access to the permanent and the periodical exhibitions.
 The visitors entering the permanent exhibition are guided through a timeline wall of Cyprus ancient history.
 They can also visit the cocoons that house different thematic parts of the exhibition.
 Their visit can be a chronological one or one of their choice.
 The cocoons don’t touch the ground allowing partly glimpses to their interior and the exhibited artifacts in a way that on one hand they facilitate the visitors’ orientation and on the other hand by not revealing too much they provoke a visit.
 The cocoon that houses “Aphrodite and her cult” placed centrally becomes a landmark for the museum.
 The visitors as they leave the museum they are offered with a display of the later excavated artifact or alternatively the object of the month.